jackcooperdev/CauldronDocs/pages/engine/controllers/launcher.md

 + `installOnly`: Whether the game should boot or just install
 + `loader`: Game loader (Defaults to Vanilla)
 + `loaderVersion`: (Non-Vanilla Only) Exact loader version to use (Defaults to latest)
-  + Mark This as undefined to default only really used for debug or exact profiles
+  + Mark This as undefined to default.
+This is only really used for debug or existing profiles
 + `authData`: Authentication Data for the logged-in user.
-Format [here](#example-auth-data-object)
+Check the format [here](#example-auth-data-object)
-+ `sessionID`: can either be a UUID created using the [createSession](/engine/tools/session#createSession) function or declared as false to be generated.
++ `sessionID`: can either be a UUID created using the [createSession](/engine/tools/session#createSession) function or declared as undefined to be generated.
 + `overrides`: List of JVM and Game arguments.
 See [here](#overrides) for information

 The function finishes when the boot process starts.